sefunmi4/ethos/README.md

 - Posting messages, logs and tasks
 - Quests linking posts with Git repo metadata
 - Boards to visualize posts and quests in grid, graph or thread views
+- Inline linking of quests and posts
+- Link dropdowns support node ID search and sorting

 Planned enhancements before stable release:
 - In-app file change views for Git commits